firebase/genkit/README.md

 Genkit is a framework for building AI-powered applications.
 It provides open source libraries for Node.js and Go, along with tools to help you debug and iterate quickly.

+Learn more in our documentation for [Node.js](https://firebase.google.com/docs/genkit) and [Go](https://firebase.google.com/docs/genkit-go/get-started-go).

 ## What can you build with Genkit?

 Genkit is a versatile framework, which you can use to build many different types of AI applications.
 Common use cases include: